bounverif/starter-carla-0913/README.md

 ## Test drive the container

+Once your environment set up, click "Use this template" button to transfer this repo onto your github account and then clone it on local computer.

-Once your environment set up, you will be able to run the (no-3d-rendering) Carla server by executing the command in the project directory
+Change to the project directory and you will be able to run the (no-3d-rendering) Carla server by executing the command there
 ```
 docker-compose up -d
 ```
-Then run the client script (wait some time if server still initializing)
+Then run the client script (wait some time if server is still initializing)

 ```
 python3 client/run.py